daliworks/thingplus-guide/doc/README_en.md

 | 규칙 | 특정 조건에 따라서 원하는 기능을 자동으로 실행하는 기능 | 온도 10도 이하일 때 보일러 turn on

-#### 1.1 추가 설명
+#### 1.1 Additional explanation

-1. Service/Site 예시
+1. example about Service/Site
-    * 학교의 각 교실의 온/습도를 모니터링 IoT
+    * Monitor temperature / humidity of each classroom in school IoT
-        * Service - 학교 온습도 서비스
+        * Service - the school temperature / humidity management system service
-        * Site - 각각의 교실을 사이트로 구분
+        * Site - each classroom
-        * Service Admin - 해당 서비스를 제공하는 업체 관리자
+        * Service Admin - Business managers who provide services
-        * Site Admin - 각 교실에 측정기를 관리 하는 관리자 (ex: 선생님)
+        * Site Admin - Manager who manages the hw in each classroom (ex: teacher or caretaker)
-        * User - 모든 학생. 각 교실별 온도를 웹사이트/앱을 통해 확인
+        * User - All Student.
+Check temperature for each classroom through website / app
-    * 아파트의 각 동별/호수별 전기사용량을 측정/분석하는 IoT
+    * IoT to measure/analyze electricity usage by apartments
-        * Service - 전기사용량 서비스
+        * Service - Real-time electricity usage service
-        * Site - 아파트 각 동을 사이트로 구분
+        * Site - each branch of apartments
-        * Service Admin - 해당 서비스를 제공하는 업체 관리자
+        * Service Admin - Business managers who provide services
-        * Site Admin - 각 동별 전기흐름을 관리하는 관리실 직원
+        * Site Admin - Electrical staff managing the power/usage of electricity by each branch
-        * User - 아파트 거주민. 본인의 집 전기 사용량을 확인
+        * User - Apartment resident.
+Check your home electricity usage
 1. example about Gateway/Device/Sensor/Tag
-    * 라즈베리파이 IoT 스타터 킷을 이용한 Home IoT. 이때 온습도 센서가 2개씩 있다고 가정
+    * Home IoT with RaspberryPi and IoT Starter Kit.
+Assume that there are two temperature and humidity sensors
         * Sensor - temperature sensor, humidity sensor
         * Actuator - Led sensor that can be turn on/off
         * Device - RaspberryPi Starter Kit